 AND CHOOSING A FEW TO EXAMINE

-The first step in deepening your understanding of how beliefs function and how they affect you is to identify a few “practice” beliefs you’re willing to examine.
+The first step in deepening your understanding of how beliefs function and how they affect you is to identify a few “practice” beliefs you are willing to examine.
 This exercise is designed to help you do just that.
-Be sure to write your beliefs down and to keep them handy.
-You’ll be referring to them repeatedly as you progress.
+Be sure to write down your beliefs and keep them handy.
+You will be referring to them repeatedly as you progress.

-To help you acquaint yourself with this way of thinking about beliefs, be sure to phrase beliefs you’re considering examining in the form “I believe that ‘X” (where ‘X’ is your belief).
+To help you acquaint yourself with this way of thinking about beliefs, be sure to phrase beliefs you are considering examining in the form “I believe that ‘X” (where ‘X’ is your belief).
 You can, of course, add modifiers to such sentences.
-Thus, if you believe something reluctantly, you can say, “I reluctantly believe that ‘X’,” and if you’re uncertain about something you can say, “I tentatively believe that ‘X’.”
+Thus, if you believe something reluctantly, you can say, “I reluctantly believe that ‘X,’” and if you are uncertain about something, you can say, “I tentatively believe that ‘X.’”

-I suggest that you do this exercise with an eye toward identifying between two and five beliefs you find intriguing, are open to seeing differently, and are willing to discuss with trusted friends, advisors, or on-line forum members.
-At least one of those beliefs should be held in common with a political, religious, cultural, professional, familial or social group with which you identify.
-(If you are not aware of shared beliefs you are open to seeing differently, choose a shared belief that, while you’re committed to seeing it as you do, you find intriguing and are willing to discuss.)
+I suggest you identify between two and five beliefs you find intriguing, are open to seeing differently, and are willing to discuss with trusted friends, advisors, or members of online forums.
+At least one of those beliefs should be one you share with a political, religious, cultural, professional, familial, or social group with which you identify.
+(If you are not aware of shared beliefs you are open to seeing differently, choose a shared belief that, while you are committed to seeing it as you do, you find intriguing and are willing to discuss.)
 You can, of course, identify additional candidates for examination later.

 You may find worthy practice belief candidates among:

 • Beliefs you find painful.
 Since our subjective sense of certainty bears little relationship to the confidence our beliefs merit, feel free to consider beliefs you think of as unquestionable truths.
-And since many beliefs that would be destroyed by critical examination survive by prohibiting believers from appraising them, you may wish to consider defying such prohibitions by boldly including beliefs you’ve been taught it’s wrong to question.
+Moreover, since many pernicious beliefs protect themselves by prohibiting critical appraisal, you may wish to consider defying such prohibitions by boldly including beliefs you have been taught it is wrong to question.

-• Things you believe but wish you didn’t.
-Again, don’t hesitate to include beliefs on this list because you view them as unquestionably true or because you’re concerned that examining them might be rude.
+• Things you believe but wish you did not.
+Again, do not hesitate to include beliefs on this list because you view them as unquestionably true or are concerned that examining them might be rude.

-• Beliefs you find intellectually troubling or confusing – beliefs that, in one way or another, don’t seem to make sense.
-While many of these beliefs may seem trivial, they may be more influential than you realize.
+• Beliefs you find intellectually troubling or unreasonable.
+While such beliefs may seem trivial, they may be more influential than you realize.
 As Quine and Ullian pointed out in The Web of Belief (1970), almost every belief is held in place by other beliefs.
-A change in an apparently minor troubling, false or irrational belief may free related beliefs to change or even compel them to do so, creating cascades of associated corrections.
-And as Michael Shermer (2011) has argued, through such cascades, correction of even apparently inconsequential beliefs may have significant and surprising consequences.
+A change in a false or groundless belief, however minor, may free related beliefs to change or compel them to do so, creating cascades of associated corrections.
+And as Michael Shermer (2011) has argued, such cascades may have significant and surprising consequences.

 • Beliefs you rely on to help you achieve your most important goals.
 The following steps may help you identify some of those beliefs:

-o Identify one or two goals that are important to you.
-Goals, as I’m using the term here, are imprecisely specified outcomes.
-Some examples of goals are achieving vocational success, having satisfying friendships, maintaining health or fitness, having happy intimate and familial relationships, finding joy in life, being a good person, having a rewarding religious or spiritual life, contributing to your community, or making the world a better place.
+Identify one or two goals that are important to you.
+Goals, as I am using the term here, are imprecisely specified outcomes.
+Some examples of goals are achieving vocational success, having satisfying friendships, maintaining health or fitness, having happy intimate and familial relationships, finding joy in life, being a good person, having a rewarding religious or spiritual life, contributing to your community, and making the world a better place.

-o Identify (and consider examining) one or two beliefs that lead you to view these goals as important.
-Let’s imagine that personal happiness is one of your goals.
-Among beliefs that might lead you to view that goal as important are, “Everyone deserves to be happy” or “God wants me to be happy.”
-Beliefs that might lead you to view the goal of achieving justice as important are, “It is my religious duty to help God ‘heal the world,’” or “Real peace is impossible in the absence of real justice.”
+Identify (and consider examining) one or two beliefs that lead you to consider these goals important.
+Let us imagine that personal happiness is one of your goals.
+Among beliefs that might lead you to view that goal as important are “Everyone deserves to be happy” and “God wants me to be happy.”
+Beliefs that might lead you to view the goal of achieving justice as important are, “It is my religious duty to help God heal the world,” or “Real peace is impossible in the absence of real justice.”

-o Identify one or two objectives associated with each of the goals you’ve identified.
-Objectives, as I’m using the term here, are concrete (and, ideally, measurable) steps you can take to achieve your goals.
-Thus, if your goal were “personal happiness,” your objectives might include getting a satisfying job, avoiding debt, living in a low-crime neighborhood, belonging to a faith community, maintaining a positive attitude, and/or having close friends.
+Identify one or two objectives associated with each of your goals.
+Objectives, as I am using the term here, are concrete (and, ideally, measurable) steps you can take to achieve your goals.
+Thus, if your goal were “personal happiness,” your objectives might include getting a satisfying job, avoiding debt, living in a low-crime neighborhood, belonging to a faith community, maintaining a positive attitude, or having close friends.

-o Identify (and consider examining) one or two beliefs that lead you to think that achieving these objectives will help you achieve your goals.
+Identify (and consider examining) one or two beliefs that lead you to think achieving these objectives will help you achieve your goals.

-Remember that the beliefs you choose will provide a context in which to reexamine unquestioned assumptions, longstanding prejudices, and other change-resistant habits of thought.
-As such, exploring even the most benign belief is likely to be challenging.
-I therefore suggest that you avoid tackling highly sensitive issues on your first go-round.
+It is important to note that this process may lead you to reexamine unquestioned assumptions, longstanding prejudices, and other change-resistant habits of thought.
+Exploring even the most benign belief is likely to be challenging.
+Therefore, I suggest you avoid tackling sensitive issues on your first go-round.
 You can examine more challenging beliefs later.

 Other Beliefs You May Wish to Examine

-While I recommend that you use your own beliefs to develop your belief analysis skills, you may, at some later point, want to examine:
+While I recommend using your own beliefs to develop belief analysis skills, you may, at some later point, want to examine:

 • Beliefs you suspect of harming friends, family members, or the broader community.
-Be warned, however, that analysis of such beliefs requires divining both the nature of the guidance believers rely on their beliefs to provide and the quality of guidance their beliefs actually provide as believers interpret them.
-Such analyses are invariably difficult and uncertain.
+Note, however, that analysis of such beliefs requires understanding believers well enough to accurately divine both the guidance they rely on their beliefs to provide and the guidance their beliefs, as they understand them, actually provide.
+Such analyses are invariably tricky and uncertain.

 A Final Note

-Similarly, you may want to consider rephrasing beliefs about the past in a way that highlights their relevance to the present.
-For example, I believe that that Adolph Hitler’s Nazi regime and its collaborators systematically murdered about six million Jews in death camps and extermination chambers.
+Similarly, you may want to consider rephrasing beliefs about the past to highlight their relevance to the present.
+For example, I believe that Adolph Hitler’s Nazi regime and its collaborators systematically murdered about six million Jews in death camps and extermination chambers.
 That belief is relevant to the present because it leads me to believe that Utopian political and religious movements that portray outsiders as inferior are capable of unspeakable evil.

 REFERENCES